sftpplus/sftpplus-docs/docs/configuration-auth/entra-id.rst

 * login.microsoftonline.com
 * graph.microsoft.com

+When `tenant restrictions v2 <https://learn.microsoft.com/en-us/entra/external-id/tenant-restrictions-v2#option-2-set-up-tenant-restrictions-v2-on-your-corporate-proxy>`_
+are implemented by an HTTPS inspection proxy, create a trusted-certificates vault item containing the proxy root and intermediate or issuing CA certificates.
+Configure that vault item using `tls_trusted_certificates`.
+The Microsoft certificate authorities distributed with SFTPPlus remain trusted.

 ..  note::
     Only HTTPS file transfer user authentication and web management console are supported.
     Get in touch if you need to authenticate SFTP or FTPS users using Entra ID.